mvolkmann/blog/src/swift/swift-lang.md

 ### Protocol Associated Types

+Associated types are generic types for protocols.
-Protocols that use generic types must declare them in a different way than other types do.
+Protocols must declare generic types in a different way than other types do.
 Rather than following the name with type parameters in angle brackets, the first lines in the protocol body begin with the `associatedtype` keyword followed by a type parameter name and optional constraints.